 1969 was the year I learned to fly.
-The world spun faster on its axis.
-Everything changed.
+The world was happening and I was part of it while everything changed.

-Woodstock was just a month away and there were rumors flying about this amazing rock concert that was going to happen upstate.
-I had friends who had tickets and were going.
-I was busy with the baby and wished them well.
+Woodstock was just a month away and there were rumors flying about this amazing rock concert which would happen in upstate New York.
+Friends had tickets and were planning to go.
+I was busy with the baby.
+I wished them well.

 There were hippies giving out flowers in the Haight-Ashbury area of San Francisco.
-But I didn’t envy them because I was happy that year, probably happier than I’d ever been and in some ways, happier than at anytime since.
+I didn’t envy anyone.
+I was happy that year, probably happier than I’d ever been and freer than I’d ever be again.

-I was young, still healthy.
-I believed we would change the world, end war, make the world a better place.
-I still thought the world could be changed.
-All we had to do was love one another and join together to make it happen.
-Vietnam was in high gear, but we believed it was going to end any day … and though we soon found out how terribly wrong we were, for a little bit of time, we saw the future brightly and full of hope.
+I was young, healthy.
+I believed we would change the world, end war.
+Make the world a better place.
+I was still of the opinion the world could be changed.
+All we had to do was love one another, join together to make it happen.
+Vietnam was in high gear, but we believed it would end any day.
+Though we soon found out how terribly wrong we were, for a little bit of time, we saw the future bright and full of hope.

 It was the year of the Miracle Mets.
 I watched as they took New York all the way to the top.
 A World Series win.
 1969.
 What a year.
 I rocked my son to sleep and discovered Oktoberfest beer.
 New York went crazy for the Mets.
 It should have been the Dodgers, but they’d abandoned us for the west coast.